 - Kindergarten 10 minutes

 - First Grade 15 minutes

 - Second Grade 20 minutes

 - Third Grade 30 minutes

 - Fourth Grade 40 minutes

 Late Work

-For K-4, the highest grade a student may earn for a late assignment is a 70.
+For grades K-4, the highest grade a student may earn for a late assignment is a 70.
+All work must be submitted no more than 1 week after the due date.